aedobbyn/beer-data-science/compile/compile.md

 Importantly, if a beer's name matches multiple keywords, e.g., American Double India Pale Ale would match Double India Pale Ale, India Pale Ale, and Pale Ale, its `style_collapsed` is the **last** of those that appear in keyword; this is why keywords are intentionally ordered from most general to most specific.
 So in the case of an case of American Double India Pale Ale, since Double India Pale Ale appears in `keywords` after India Pale Ale and Pale Ale, an American Double India Pale Ale would get a `style_collapsed` of Double India Pale Ale.

-If a beer's `style` doesn't have any of the keywords in it, its `style_collapsed` is the same as its `style`; in other words, it doesn't get collpsed into a bigger bucket.
-This isn't a huge problem because we'll pare down to just the most popular styles later.
+If a beer's `style` doesn't contain any of the keywords, its `style_collapsed` is the same as its `style`; in other words, it doesn't get collpsed into a bigger bucket.
+This isn't a huge problem because we'll pare the data down to just the most popular styles later.
 (However, we could think about throwing them all into a catchall "Other" level.)

 ```r